zenml-io/mlstacks/k3d-modular/README.md

 * While running a terraform command, this error might appear too: `context deadline exceeded`
 \
     💡 Fix - This problem could arise due to strained system resources.
 Try running the command again after some time.

+* If you change any of the `k3d` locals variables, you may run into an error like the following:
+    ```
+    Error: Get "http://localhost/api/v1/namespaces/zenml-workloads-k8s": dial tcp 127.0.0.1:80: connect: connection refused
+    ```
+\
+    💡 Fix - This is a due to a fundamental limitation of Terraform that makes it impossible to create a dependency between a provider (kubernetes) and another resource (the K3D cluster).
+The solution is to run `terraform destroy` first, without changing the k3d configuration attributes, and only then to apply the changes and run `terraform apply`.